 Artist: None at all.
 I thought, “I’m all-in for the nation.
 This is our country, and I want it to be a safe place for my family and the future.”
 So I had no reservations.

-Adam: Can you describe some of the benefits and challenges of working in a classified facility?
+Adam: Can you describe some of the benefits and challenges of working in a classified facility as classified artists?

 Artist: One of them is, you can’t have electronic devices.
 Most people look at that as a negative, but watching people live with electronic tethers — half the people are checking their phones … Sometimes they’re mid-sentence and they start typing.
 I don’t have to do that.
 So we actually have conversations where we look at each other and discuss people’s needs, assign action items and get stuff done.